clr-li/AttendanceScanner/README.md

 # Source Control and Workflow
 ## Branches
 - `master` - production branch - clone of Glitch branch (Glitch is currently used for hosting the server)
-- `main` - main development branch - latest stable version of the code, hosted on Git
+- `main` - main development branch - latest stable version of the code, hosted on Github

 ## Local Development
 ### Setup